 How We Rated the Stores

-To evaluate prices, we conducted a market-basket price survey.
-The market basket consisted of 152 items and included national-brand non-perishables and fresh produce, meat, and dairy products.
-Our price comparisons table shows how each store’s prices compared to the average prices for national-brand and non-brand (fresh meat, produce, and dairy) items at three sample stores from each of the area’s two largest chains, Giant and Safeway.
-The survey was conducted from August 1 to 16, 2015.
+To evaluate prices, we conducted a market basket price survey.
+The market basket consisted of 154 items and included national-brand nonperishables and fresh produce, meat, and dairy products.
+Our ratings tables indicate how each store’s prices compared to the average prices for national-brand and non-brand (fresh meat, produce, and dairy) items at all the stores we surveyed.

-In our tab comparing stores’ Service quality, we report ratings we received from area consumers (primarily CHECKBOOK and Consumer Reports subscribers) of stores’ products and service.
+Our ratings tables also report how area consumers (primarily Checkbook members and previous subscribers) rated stores’ products and service.
 The survey asked respondents to rate supermarkets “inferior,” “adequate,” or “superior” on various aspects of quality, from “quality of fresh produce” to “convenience of store layout” to “overall quality.”
-Our ratings tables reports (for chains that received at least 10 ratings) the percentage of customers who rated it “superior” on each question.
+Our ratings tables report for chains and stores that received at least 10 ratings the percentage of customers who rated it “superior” on each question.